Maritime Greenwich, London... Ride On Time!

-I'm human like everyone else so my time keeping skills aren't always on point but I know somewhere that is right on time!
-Greenwich town is home to a myriad of historical and maritime monuments that showed me an insightful afternoon's worth of sightseeing.
-From the Cutty Sark to a plate of Pie and Mash with parsley sauce I couldn't complain.
-Greenwich represents!
+I'm human like everyone else, my time keeping skills aren't always on point!
+Fearing not I knew somewhere that rides on time!
+Greenwich is home to a myriad of historical and maritime monuments that showed me an insightful afternoon's worth of sightseeing.
+From the Cutty Sark to a plate of Pie and Mash with parsley sauce, no timely mistakes!
+Greenwich kept me going!

-Greenwich took me back to Baltimore, USA for the Cutty Sark reminded me of the U.S.S.
-Constellation in Baltimore, USA.
-Taking some time I jumped on the 188 bus towards North Greenwich to get to grips with maritime Greenwich for the afternoon.
-I'm not a tourist in the conventional sense because during my London trip I wanted to push the boundaries by wondering away from the tourist map.
+Greenwich took me back to Baltimore, USA as the Cutty Sark reminded me of the U.S.S.
+Constellation that is docked in Baltimore, USA.
+Taking my time I jumped on the 188 bus towards North Greenwich to get to grips with Maritime Greenwich for the afternoon.
+I was a tourist in the conventional sense because during my London trip, I wanted to push the boundaries by wondering away from the tourist map.
 Greenwich sounded like a plan!
 Don't take me for a fool because I knew that something would be waiting for me in a time ordered fashion.
 The Cutty Sark clipper was constructed to literally sail the seven seas.
-Located close to the DLR station the Cutty Sark overlooks the river Thames with an air of realness, this sailing lady still makes her coins out of the water.
-Now a museum I didn't wait to waste the glorious sun.
-Time is a healer because the Cutty Sark still stands tall today after being lovingly restored.
-Work!
+Located close to the DLR station the Cutty Sark overlooked the river Thames with an air of realness, this sailing lady still makes her coins out of the water.
+Now a museum I didn't want to waste the glorious sun!
+Time is a healer, the Cutty Sark stood tall, restored and ready!
+Greenwich's Maritime realness!

 I left the tube alone because getting the bus to Greenwich seemed like the best thing to do.
 No questions because I don't have time for your gripes!
-If I tell a lie I visited the O2 Arena to have a mooch around to see what all the fuss is about, I had visited once before when the now entertainment complex was the Millennium Dome so the transformation was something to take in.
+If I tell a lie I visited the O2 Arena to have a mooch around to see what all the fuss was about, I had visited once before when the now entertainment complex was the Millennium Dome, the transformation was something to take in!
 I saw a mural of the Spice Girls, they were my favourite pop band as a boy!
 I wanted to see them in their comeback tour in 2007 but life sometimes isn't fair.
 I suppose the Olympics generated a much needed boost for the maritime factor of Greenwich's town centre, put your money where your mouth is G'wich!
 Back to that ship I took in the views and learnt that the Cutty Sark was built in Dunbarton, Scotland.
 Look out for the foot tunnel, they used to be all the rage back in the day of Victoria!
-Greenwich is a royal borough, so I know that it was fit for a queen like me, Elizabeth I have the crown!
+Greenwich is a Royal Borough, I knew that it was fit for a queen like me, Elizabeth I wore the crown that day!
+Serve!

 When it came to my food I had to be a wannabe Londoner by having Pie and Mash for lunch.
 I wanted to be daring by ditching the gravy for parsley sauce because I asked the server which option would be more authentic.
 Goddard's of Greenwich had to be the one for my food so I took a chance by sampling some traditional London food, like I mentioned before I always want to push the boundaries.
-Hand on heart I really enjoyed the Pie but I wouldn't of chose the parsley sauce for it had a strange taste but taking a chance has to be done.
-From the food I want to backtrack to the shopping that Greenwich town offered from its market.
+Hand on heart I really enjoyed the pie and mash with parsley sauce, it was a different taste for sure!
+From the food I want to backtrack to the shopping that Greenwich town offered from its market, I was with my parents.
 The market had a range of small independent stalls, some of which were selling items that reminded me of my childhood.
 From vintage childhood reminders to odd bits and bobs the market served a hearty variety, I wanted to keep on seeking something new and exciting.
+A family affair?

 I knew there had to be another Greenwich on the other side of the tourist appropriate town centre that would definitely contradict the sights that I have just mentioned.
-I joked with one of the servers from Goddards of Greenwich that Greenwich's maritime heart must be a perfect contradiction compared to other nearby areas of South East London.
+I joked with one of the servers from Goddards of Greenwich that Greenwich's Maritime heart must be a perfect contradiction compared with other nearby areas of South East London?
 During my London trip I had explored London's growing skyline with The Shard making its mark on the changing view of the river Thames but in Greenwich I had already seen so much history and culture!
 London isn't just about the Eye or seeing a West End show, I got out of the city to find something that would keep me questioning the history of such a crazy, beautiful and busy city.
 Greenwich town sort of reminded me of Greenwich Village in New York City for the small town feeling of the streets and cutesy building made me look back with a smile.
 Royal Greenwich awaits, get some culture in your life!
-Be royal!
+Be royal and reign on!

 London was blessed with some amazing weather throughout the majority of my trip, so my view from the Royal Observatory was flawless.
-Maritime Greenwich had one further thing to show me, I wanted to be right on time so I made my way right to the very top of the observatory lookout point to get the best view of the city.
-GMT, otherwise known as Greenwich Mean Time was founded at the point that I found at the top of the gargantuan hill within Greenwich Park.
-Paying the price to see where the discovery of the GMT line since 1675 so it had to be done, the walk up was hard going so I wouldn't be making another visit.
-In my view I saw across Greenwich Park, the business district of Canary Wharf and the O2 Arena so not a bad view really?
-Oh my I heard so many American tourists, they should open an United States Embassy up there?
-Putting my fear of heights aside was well worth the view, have I convinced you?
+Maritime Greenwich had one further thing to show me, I wanted to ride on time!
+I made my way right to the very top of the observatory lookout point to get the best view of the city.
+GMT, otherwise known as Greenwich Mean Time was founded at the point that I found myself at the top of the gargantuan hill within Greenwich Park.
+Paying the price to see where the discovery of the GMT line since 1675, so it had to be done, the walk up was hard going so I took my time, it was tiring!
+My then view that spanned across Greenwich Park, served the business district of Canary Wharf and the O2 Arena, so not a bad view really?
+Oh my I heard so many American tourists, they should open a United States Embassy up there?
+Putting my fear of heights aside was well worth the view!
+Above London!